Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-BH-NS mergers that are detectable as kilonovae are defined as follows: they need to be first detectable by LIGO/Virgo ($SNR>8$) and then they need to have enough mass ejecta escaping with appropriate speed during the merger to produce emission bright enough to be detected by a given telescope (see eq. \ref{lpeak}).
-For each BH-NS merger with mass ejection (and kilonova) we use its apparent magnitude ($M_{\rm kn}$, see eq.~\ref{eq.magg}) and compare it with the threshold sensitivity of three different telescopes that are employed in search for kilonovae.
+BH-NS mergers that are detectable as kilonovae are defined as follows: first, they need to be detectable by LIGO/Virgo ($S/R>8$) and then they need to have enough mass ejecta escaping with appropriate speed during the merger to produce emission bright enough to be detected by a given telescope (see eq. \ref{lpeak}).
+For each BH-NS merger with mass ejection (and kilonova), we use its apparent magnitude ($M_{\rm kn}$, see eq.~\ref{eq.magg}) and compare it with the threshold sensitivity of three different telescopes that are employed in the search for kilonovae.

-We consider a range of telescopes from small instruments that can cover large fraction of sky like ATLAS (2 telescopes, each with $0.5$m diameter) with maximum reach of $M_{\rm max}=19.5$mag (exposure time $0.5$min), to medium-size Canada-France-Hawaii Telescope (CFHT) (1 telescope with $3.6$m diameter) with $24.1$mag limit (exposure time $60$min) and large Subaru (1 telescope with $8.2$m diameter) with a limit of $26.0$mag (exposure time $4-8$min).
-Since ATLAS detectability limit is given directly for o-band, CFHT and Subaru limits are adopted for J-band ($WIRCam$ camera limit, band centered at $1220$ nm) and $Ic$ filter ($Suprime-Cam$ camera limit (see \cite{miyazaki2002subaru}), filter centered at $806$ nm) respectively.
-If a kilonova is brighter than threshold for a given telescope:
+We consider a range of telescopes, from small instruments that can cover a large fraction of the sky, such as ATLAS (2 telescopes, each with a diameter of $0.5$m) with a maximum reach of $M_{\rm max}=19.5$mag (exposure time $0.5$min), to the medium-size Canada-France-Hawaii Telescope (CFHT) (1 telescope with a diameter of $3.6$m) with $24.1$mag limit (exposure time $60$min), and the large Subaru telescope (1 telescope with a diameter of $8.2$m) with a limit of $26.0$mag (exposure time $4-8$min).
+These exposure times are adopted from the official cameras’ specifications as characteristic times at certain bands.

+ATLAS's detection limit is given directly for o-band, while the CFHT and Subaru limits are adopted for J-band ($WIRCam$ camera limit, band centered at $1220$ nm) and $Ic$ filter ($Suprime-Cam$ camera limit (see \cite{miyazaki2002subaru}), filter centered at $806$ nm), respectively.
+If a kilonova is brighter than the threshold for a given telescope:

 then we call it a detectable EM/kilonova counterpart to a given LIGO/Virgo BH-NS merger signal.
-Then we calculate the fraction of detectable BH-NS mergers as kilonovae which are brighter than chosen telescope brightness threshold (see eq.~\ref{kill}) in all LIGO/Virgo detectable BH-NS mergers from:
+Then we calculate the fraction of detectable BH-NS mergers as kilonova that are brighter than chosen telescope brightness threshold (see eq.~\ref{kill}) in all LIGO/Virgo detectable BH-NS mergers from:

-where $R_{kn,ligo}$ (yr$^{-1}$) is LIGO/Virgo detection rate of BH-NS mergers with detectable kilonovas, and $R_{ligo}$ (yr$^{-1}$) is LIGO/Virgo detection rate of BH-NS mergers.
+where $R_{kn,ligo}$ (yr$^{-1}$) is the LIGO/Virgo detection rate of BH-NS mergers with detectable kilonovas, and $R_{ligo}$ (yr$^{-1}$) is the LIGO/Virgo detection rate of BH-NS mergers.